KaruroChori/enance-amamento/docs/faq.md

 > Regardless, rendering is slow.

-We are not leveraging the hardware-based rendering capabilities of you GPU.
-So yes, that type of optimization and the raytraced nature of the algorithms involved make this implementation computationally expensive.
-And also the fact code is not fully optimized.
+We are not leveraging the hardware-based rendering capabilities of modern GPUs.
+So yes, the raytraced nature of the algorithms and its lack of hardware support makes the final implementation computationally expensive.
+This is actually fine.
+Just because rendering an SDF via raymarching is slow, it does not mean we cannot generate more compute-friendly representations.
+Many operations are so cheap for SDF that they offset the complexity of any sampling needed to construct those alternative representations.

 > Why OpenMP?
 Why not simply vulkan?

 For portability.
-This code is nothing special, the library can safely run on very small ARM processors with next to no memory, and scale up to a single CPU with 20 GPUs attached.
+This code is nothing special, the library can safely run on very small ARM processors with next to no memory, and scale up to multi-socket motherboards with 20 GPUs attached.